Bible connection

 All about Eberhard Arnold (1883-1935)

 Eberhard Arnold was born in 1883 to a middle class family in Königsberg, Germany (now Kalinigrad of the Russian Federation).
 After a rambunctious childhood, he experienced an inner change at the age of 16.
-He became active in evangelism and had acted with compassion for the poor.
+He felt accepted and forgiven by God, and felt a calling him to “go and witness to my truth.”
+He became active in evangelism and acted with compassion for the poor.

-He married Emmy von Hollander.
-They would have five children.
+When he was 26 Arnold married Emmy von Hollander.
+They had five children.
 Both grew increasingly discontent with the new movements of urbanization and industrialization in Germany.
 They criticized the state church of Germany for various reasons.
-Later their critique would provide a model for a new movement.
-In 1915 Arnold became editor of Die Furche (The Furrow) and became a sought-after speaker in his region.
+He became a sought-after speaker in his region.
+In 1915 he became editor of Die Furche (The Furrow), the periodical of the Student Christian Movement, and editor of the Das Neue Werk (New Venture) Publishing House in Schlüchtern, Germany in 1919.

 Arnold supported Germany during the first World War at first, even enlisting for a few weeks before being discharged for medical reasons.
 He sent copies of The Furrow to young people at the front lines.
 The returning soldiers had a profound influence on Eberhard, and he had an increasingly difficult time reconciling the gospel with war.